-A standard connotation of organizational memory, i.e., that material which can be captured in a written record, is only one form of organizational memory.
-In Walsh and Ungson [1991], organizational memory can be retained in six places: individuals, organizational culture, organizational transformations, organizational structures, organizational ecology, and external archives.
+A standard connotation of organizational memory, that that can be captured in a written record, is only one form of organizational memory.
+In Walsh and Ungson [28], organizational memory can be retained in six places: individuals, organizational culture, organizational transformations, organizational structures, organizational ecology, and external archives.
 (External archives are data external to the organization, not its own archives.)
-It should be
+It should be noted that individuals are a prime location for retention of the organization's knowledge.
+This list, however, should be expanded to include internal information repositories such as corporate manuals, databases, filing systems, and even stories ([29], [22], [23]).